bhaaskara/InterviewQA/MyQA.md

     Azure CNI vs KubeCNI

 Git
-    how to push to remote branch instead of master how to configure webhooks
+    how to push a branch instead of main to remote branch instead of master how to configure webhooks
     repo/branch level roles for peer/manager approvals
     how to handle parallel releases
+        git flow
+        check the youtube video

 Terraform
     how to resolve statefile conflicts
     workspaces